anacportillo23/anacportillo23.github.io/docs/index.md

 ### Track 3 by Pzizz
+Track 3 includes rain noise and soothing ringing marimba tones, as well as a guided meditation by a voiceover.

-This is the track when you press the "Select Music Track" button **three times.** If you have already pressed it twice to start playing Track 2, then you only need to press it one more time.
+To select, press the "Select Music Track" button **three times.** If you have already pressed it twice to start playing Track 2, then you only need to press it one more time.

-Online, this includes track rain noise and soothing ringing marimba tones, as well as a guided meditation by a female voiceover.

-Found in the EnergyPod itself, the female voiceover is replaced by a guided meditation by Pzizz's male voiceover, Matthew.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/U9GtlN8ugqI?si=8O2uijoRNd63Q3ZY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>